sanjibbehera/KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804/README.md

 sudo systemctl daemon-reload
 sudo systemctl restart kubelet

-kubectl uncordon kubeadm-ubuntu18-worker [Master Node..]
+kubectl uncordon kubeadm-ubuntu18-worker [This cmd should be run on Master Node..]